 - What is your first memory from childhood about money?

-- What is not working in your current relationship to money?
-What does this remind you of from childhood?
+- What is not working in your current relationship with money?
+(Be honest!)

 - As a child, what did you learn from your mother about money?